Carnagion/dissertation/interim/interim.typ

 A sequence's lower bound -- i.e. the best possible value for that sequence, assuming all future aircraft are scheduled with no delays -- can simply be calculated using the objective function as described in @objective-function-equation.

 However, it is more efficient to update the bounds of the current sequence in each iteration by passing them around as a parameter as seen in @branch-and-bound-pseudocode.
-This avoids having to re-calculate them from scratch every iteration and leads to a noticeable decrease in run time, especially for larger instances with more aircraft to sequence.
+This avoids having to re-calculate them from scratch in every iteration and leads to a noticeable decrease in run time, especially for larger instances with more aircraft to sequence.

 To further prune the solution search space, an estimate for the upper bound of a runway sequence is obtained by assigning take-off times to each remaining (yet to be sequenced) aircraft, as outlined in @upper-bound-pseudocode.
 This assumes a fixed separation of one minute between all of them.
 De-icing times for these aircraft are also calculated in a similar manner, disregarding the actual duration required to go through the process.